‘He has to fix this’: Seahawks’ Chris Carson again under microscope after 3rd lost fumble in 3 games

-In three games, Chris Carson has been involved three fumbles that have either directly created or helped set up three touchdowns for opponents and, yes indeed, Chris Carson Fumble Watch has become a predominant theme for the 2019 Seahawks.
+In three games, Chris Carson has been involved in three fumbles that have either directly created or helped set up three touchdowns for opponents and, yes indeed, Chris Carson Fumble Watch has become a predominant theme for the 2019 Seahawks.

-Standing in front of his locker, facing a handful of cameras and two dozen reporters following the Seahawks’ 33-27 loss to New Orleans on Sunday, Carson spent two minutes answering questions about fumbling.
+Standing in front of his locker, facing a handful of cameras and two dozen reporters after the Seahawks’ 33-27 loss to New Orleans on Sunday, Carson spent two minutes answering questions about fumbling.

 What do you need to do to hold onto the ball? he was asked.